Making Difficult Security Prioritisation Decisions

 From a ‘business as usual’ point of view remember that response is key.
 Have all your response plans been tested while in a business continuity position?
 If not, you may want to think about spending in this area as well.

-Below are some other points we urge organisations to consider once they have received a service improvement programme from us using i-Decide:
+Below are some other points we urge organisations to consider once they have received a service improvement programme from us using Security Assessment:

 1. Be mindful of complexity.
 It can kill a delivery, and leaving a lot of intricate projects running can be a major drain on time and resources.